MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/3-review-app-configuration.md

 ## Kubernetes configuration

-In Kubernetes, one abstraction to handle configuration as a collection of plain text key-value pairs is the *:::no-loc text="ConfigMap":::*.
-A typical [:::no-loc text="ConfigMap":::](https://kubernetes.io/docs/concepts/configuration/configmap) example looks like the following YAML:
+In Kubernetes, one abstraction to handle configuration as a key-value pairs collection is the [:::no-loc text="ConfigMap":::](https://kubernetes.io/docs/concepts/configuration/configmap).
+A typical *:::no-loc text="ConfigMap":::* example looks like the following YAML:

 :::code language="yaml" source="../code/deploy/k8s/helm-simple/webspa/templates/configmap.yaml" range="1-10" highlight="8-10":::

 The :::no-loc text="ConfigMap":::'s key-value pairs are:

-* Stored in the `data` field of the YAML, as highlighted in the preceding snippet.
+* Stored in the `data` field of the YAML as plain text, as highlighted in the preceding snippet.
 * Presented to the containerized app as environment variables.
 * The primary mechanism to persist .NET Core configuration values in microservices apps.